 Sources of tax-free income include Roth accounts, Reverse Mortgages (if older than 62), cash value life insurance, and low-interest loans on your brokerage account.

 What else can you do?
-Contribute to an HSA or traditional IRA.
+First, contribute to an HSA or traditional IRA.
 If you have any self-employment (1099) income, use a SEP IRA or SOLO 401k to shelter the income from taxes and remove it from MAGI calculations.

-Consider having international index funds in your brokerage account, as you are able to exclude the foreign income (on investments only)
+Consider having international index funds in your brokerage account, as you can exclude the foreign income (on investments only)

-Watch out for alimony from divorces prior to 2019.
+Watch out for alimony from divorces before 2019.

 What about my Standard or Itemized Deduction?

-Pay special attention: The Standard Deduction is not used in calculation of MAGI!
-You don’t get the $12,200 (single) or $24,400 (Joint) deduction as this is a below the line deduction.
+Pay special attention: The Standard Deduction is not used in the calculation of MAGI!
+You don’t get the $12,200 (single) or $24,400 (Joint) deduction as this is a below-the-line deduction.

 Nor do you get to use itemized deductions!
 This means charitable donations don’t count!